activist-org/activist/README.md

 The [designs for activist](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231) are made using [Figma](https://www.figma.com).
 Those with interest can use the [issues](https://github.com/activist-org/activist/issues) to make suggestions for improvements.
 Design related issues are marked with the [`design`](https://github.com/activist-org/activist/issues?q=is%3Aopen+is%3Aissue+label%3Adesign) label.

 Note that the Figma file above is the [public facing designs](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231).
 Those interested in improving them or contributing designs for new features are invited to contact the team on GitHub or via the email on the public designs welcome page.
-We'd love to see a sample of your work and if everything looks good we'll schedule a time to get connected!
+We'd love to see a sample of your work and if everything looks good we'll schedule a time to get connected

 <a id="environment-setup"></a>